Generalization Bounds: Perspectives from Information Theory and PAC-Bayes: Uniform Convergence-Flavored Generalization Bounds

 provided that~$n\geq m_+(\epsilon,\delta)$. \end{thm} Remarkably, the upper and lower bounds on the sample complexity~$m(\varepsilon,\delta)$ differ only by a multiplicative constant, and specifically, the dependence on~$\dVC$ is identical.
 Thus, the PAC learnability of a hypothesis class~$\mathcal W$ is fully determined by its VC dimension~$\dVC$ in the sense that~$\mathcal W$ admits a finite sample complexity \emph{if and only if}~$\dVC$ is finite.
 As remarked before, PAC learnability is a very strong requirement, as it is equivalent to uniform convergence both with respect to the hypothesis class and the data distribution.
 Hence, less stringent notions of generalization are of interest, especially distribution- and algorithm-dependent ones.

 Under the assumption of realizability, where~$\inf_{w\in W} \poplossw=0$, it is possible to derive a bound similar to~\eqref{th_eq:PAC_samplecomp_upperbound-slow}, but with a decay of~$1/n$.
 This is referred to as a \emph{fast} rate, in contrast to the \emph{slow} rate of~$1/\sqrt n$.
-For more details on this, see the work of~\citet{vanerven-15a,grunwald-20a}.
+For more details on fast rates, the reader is referred to the seminal works of \citet{vapnik-74a}, \citet{lee-98a}, \citet{li-99a}, and the more recent works of~\citet{vanerven-15a} and \citet{grunwald-20a}.